Skip to main content

 January 26, 2026

-The first good manufacturing practices facility located on a university campus in the United States opened this fall at the University of California San Diego.
+A first-of-its-kind good manufacturing practices facility located on a university campus in the United States opened this fall at the University of California San Diego.
 The space is dedicated to building devices that can be implanted in the human body – especially for neurological applications.

 From Chatbots to Dice Rolls: Researchers Use D&D to Test AI’s Long-term Decision-making Abilities